 - SD - mean

-Mean is 10 and standard deviation is 3.5.
-If the data set contains 40 data values, approximately how many of the data values will fall within the range 6.5 to 13.5?
+The mean is 10 and the standard deviation is 3.5.
+If the data set contains 40 data values, approximately how many of the data values will fall within the range of 6.5 to 13.5?

 - Normal Distribution